rht-labs/tech-exercise/docs/slides/content/scrum.md

 Because of the simplicity of Scrum!
 </br>

-Often people confuse the many (now hundreds) of practices associated with Agile as being Scrum.
+Often, people confuse the many (now hundreds) of practices associated with Agile as being Scrum.
 In fact, Scrum has very few practices.
-We tend to describe them as the 3-5-3 of Scrum (which sounds a bit like a formation for a sports team!). <!--{.element: style="font-size: smaller; font-weight: 100;"} -->
+We tend to describe them as the 3-5-3 of Scrum (which sounds a bit like a formation for a sports team). <!--{.element: style="font-size: smaller; font-weight: 100;"} -->